HeshamMegid/heshammegid.github.io/_posts/2019-02-12-swift-module-stability-for-binary-frameworks.md

 ## Using Objective-C as the Interface
 We thought about using Swift internally in our code, and having an Objective-C wrapper around it that acts as the interface.
 This theoretically should work, removing the need to have `swiftmodule` interface.

-We were not sure if this is actually possible and safe to do though, so we asked Jordan Rose, an  Apple engineer working on Swift.
+We were not sure if this is actually possible and safe to do though, so we asked Jordan Rose, one of the Apple engineer working on Swift.

 ![question-to-jrose](/images/ct0yVGXrg4Yv7Jxos7Ck.png)